Local Area Attractions Near Westfield / Lake Erie KOA Journey

 Chautauqua rails to trails

 Chautauqua County is blessed with beautiful unused rail corridors winding through picturesque countryside and villages.
 Rails-to-Trails is preserving these abandoned rail corridors for conversion into safe off-road trails for recreational use: walking, running, hiking, bicycling, cross country skiing, bird watching (over 170 species identified) and horseback riding.

 Enjoy one of the Seven Wonders of the World.
 It is located approximately 75 miles from our KOA.

 In Erie Pennsylvania, you'll find the Mill Creek Mall, Waldameer Park and Water World, and the Erie Zoo.

 Visit the quaint town of Jamestown NY.
 Original home to Lucille Ball.

 Dunkirk-Fredonia is located 15 miles from our KOA.

-Mayville is located on Chautauqua Lake, 8 miles from the KOA.
+Mayville is located on Chautauqua Lake, 8 miles from our KOA.

 ESCAPE from day-to-day life and explore a world of towering rocks, deep crevices, passageways, and small caves!

 Our rock formations extend about half-a-mile through an ancient forest and reach upwards of 60 feet tall.
 Grotesque roots snake down the rocks and delicate ferns, mosses, and lichens add to Panama Rock's unique, jungle-like charm.